- »Collection List

 These books are formal publications, mostly published by the World Bank.
 This collection also includes external publications by allied organizations often with content by WB authors.
 Many are available in print.

-The four corporate publications that are World Bank Group flagships are: the World Development Report (WDR); the Global Monitoring Report (GMR); Global Economic Prospects (GEP), and Doing Business (DB).\r + \r + All four go through a formal Bank-wide review and are discussed with the Board prior to their release.
+The current corporate publications that are World Bank Group flagships are: World Development Report (WDR); Global Economic Prospects (GEP), Doing Business (DB), and Poverty and Shared Prosperity (PSP).
+All go through a formal Bank-wide review and are discussed with the Board prior to their release.
 In terms of branding, the phrase “A World Bank Group Flagship Report” will be used exclusively on the cover of these publications.
 This label will signal that the institution assumes a higher level of responsibility for the positions held by these reports.
+The flagship Global Monitoring Report (GMR) is no longer produced.

 The goal of this series is to provide an objective basis for understanding and improving the regulatory environment for business.
 Each year, since the project began in 2003, Doing Business has presented a quantitative measure of regulations throughout the life cycle of small and medium-size domestic enterprises—key drivers of competition, growth, and job creation, especially in developing countries.
 This corporate flagship undergoes extensive internal and external review and is one of the key outputs of the International Finance Corporation and the World Bank.